 Why aren't your clothes cheaper?

-They’re not cheap because the planet deserves a company that cares for it more than it cares for a deal.
-And they're not cheap because our Girl In The Wild camps are funded 100% by apparel sales.
+They're not cheap because our Girl In The Wild camps are funded 100% by apparel sales.
 We want these experiences to be forever free.
 And for our clothes to be forever kind to Mother Nature.
 This costs money.

 We also ascribe to the philosophy that less is more.
 Have a few really nice things that you love (our clothes are MEGA loveable) and buy less shit (like $15 Tees that are for sure toxic.)